Fan-Out Synthesis Pattern¶

 G -->|FAIL| F

 A single agent commits to one set of decisions.
 Parallel agents with identical instructions but independent contexts explore different trade-offs, edge cases, and risks.
-Synthesis extracts the strongest element from each attempt and assembles a composite no single agent would have reached.
-Unlike majority voting, which picks the most popular answer, synthesis combines complementary strengths deliberately.
+Synthesis takes the strongest element from each attempt and assembles a composite no single agent would have reached.
+Majority voting picks the most popular answer.
+Synthesis instead combines complementary strengths on purpose.

 The mechanism is ensemble variance reduction applied to generative outputs.
-A single LLM call samples the output distribution once; N independent calls sample N times with different starting conditions, covering more of the solution space.
-Synthesis selects the highest-quality elements from each sample — exploiting variance rather than averaging it away, analogous to ensemble methods in classical ML where combining diverse weak learners outperforms any individual learner (Dietterich, 2000 — Ensemble Methods in Machine Learning).
-The key condition is genuine diversity: if agents converge, there is nothing to exploit.
+A single LLM call samples the output distribution once.
+N independent calls sample N times with different starting conditions, so they cover more of the solution space.
+Synthesis selects the highest-quality elements from each sample.
+It exploits the variance rather than averaging it away.
+This mirrors ensemble methods in classical machine learning, where combining diverse weak learners beats any individual learner (Dietterich, 2000 — Ensemble Methods in Machine Learning).
+The condition that matters is genuine diversity: if the agents converge, there is nothing to exploit.

 Identical instructions do not guarantee identical outputs.
-To maximize spread:
+To widen the spread:

-- Vary seed context — give each agent a different starting reference
+- Vary the seed context, so each agent starts from a different reference.

-- Vary system prompt emphasis — one optimizes for brevity, another for robustness, a third for edge-case coverage
+- Vary the system prompt emphasis: one agent optimizes for brevity, another for robustness, a third for edge-case coverage.

-The goal is enough diversity for synthesis to find genuinely different approaches, not surface-level rephrasing.
+Aim for enough diversity that synthesis finds genuinely different approaches, not surface-level rephrasing.

 The synthesis agent receives all N outputs and must: